Great Greed

-Plot
+Plot and setting

 The game's plot deals with a protagonist whose name that the player sets, but referred to as "Sierra Sam" in the game's promotional materials.
-Sam, a resident of the "real world," is transported to the fictional world of Greene in order to prevent Biohazard Harry (simply referred to as "Bio-Haz" in the game) from continuing to pollute Greene, a world of seven nations.
-Sam finds himself stuck in Greene because Microwave, who brought him there in the first place, lost her power in the previous battle.
-Sam's adventures range from collecting debut records to helping to expose a corrupt politician.
+Sam, a resident of the "real world," is transported to the fictional world of Greene in order to prevent Bio-Haz from continuing to pollute Greene, a world of seven nations.